What is Fragile X Syndrome ?

 People with Fragile X syndrome have a normal life expectancy.
 They may develop very strong, functional life skills, such as the ability to operate equipment or a computer, undertake household tasks, learn to drive a car and work.
 Many will be able to live by themselves, although most people will require support.

 FXS is diagnosed through a simple blood test.

 The doctor will request a DNA test for FXS.
-Currently the test is covered by Medicare if the person exhibits features of Fragile X or if they’re related to someone with Fragile X.
+Currently the test is covered by Medicare if the person exhibits features of Fragile X or if they’re related to someone who has Fragile X syndrome or is a premutation carrrier of Fragile X.